codyjgeorge/KeyboardHero/README.md

 # Inspiration

-Guitar Hero is obviously a huge inspiration.
-This is a project aimed at improving my game development and typing skills.
+Guitar Hero is my main inspiration for the style of the game.
+However, I sometimes get bored with the same old typing practice websites so I decided to make my own way to practice.
+This project is aimed at improving my game development and typing skills.
 Even if only 1 other person finds this game useful/helpful/fun, then this game is a great success in my book.